 Mom pats her black canvas crossover bag, and then straps on a blue backpack in the shape of an owl.
 Next, she hoists a purple floral backpack onto her other shoulder.

-Next, she lifts the handle on a lime green and royal blue wheeled suitcase, grabs a white plastic grocery bag from the tabletop, and—nearly invisible behind all the luggage—hauls herself out to the platform area.
+Next, she lifts the handle on a wheeled suitcase, grabs a plastic grocery bag from the tabletop, and—nearly invisible behind all the luggage—hauls herself out to the platform area.

 Dad grabs the boy.
-Based on the boys’ earlier antics, I’d say they have divided the workload evenly.
+Based on the boys’ earlier antics, I’d say the parents have divided the workload evenly.

 My eyes return to Mom gliding across the lobby.
-Two giant black eyes on the owl backpack glare menacingly as they jostle out of sight.
+Two giant black eyes on her owl backpack glare menacingly as they jostle out of sight.

 Thanks for reading!
 I’m sitting in Athens at a bus station watching what’s happening around me as we wait on our 3 o’clock bus to Delphi.